Awer Mabil: Loan to Kasımpaşa

 In February 2022, after being sidelined at Midtjylland owing to his unwillingness to sign a further contract after seven years in Denmark, Mabil was loaned to Kasımpaşa in Turkey until the end of the season.

 Cádiz

 In May 2022, it was confirmed that Mabil had signed to Spanish La Liga club Cádiz for four seasons.
+However in his first half season for the Andalusian club he only made six appearances, averaging merely 40 minutes of playing time per game.

 Loan to Sparta Prague

 In January 2023, Mabil was loaned to Sparta Prague in the Czech Republic.
+He made a total of 14 appearances for Sparta, scoring two goals and assisting for three, contributing to Sparta becoming Czech champions.